 The primary function of this committee is to revise and annually update the Rotary Roster.
 The printing and distribution of the roster coincides with the annual installation of the new Rotary President in July.

-New Generations Committees: Board Representative = Jeff Howard
+New Generations Committees: Board Representative – Steve Baker

-Interact is a club for young people ages 12-18 who want to join together to tackle the issues in their community that they care most about.
+Purpose: To organize, sponsor and support the Salem High School Interact Club, an organization for young people ages 12-18 who want to join together to tackle the issues in their community that they care most about.
 Every Interact club carries out two service projects a year: one that helps their school or community and one that promotes international understanding.

 The Rotary Youth Exchange Program is a life changing experience which provides opportunities for students to advance their knowledge and world understanding by living in another country.
 The Rotary Club of Salem accepts applications for both short term summer exchanges and full academic year exchanges.
 We also host a foreign Youth Exchange Scholar for a full academic year.
 The student attends Salem High School and lives with 2-3 host families in Salem during their stay.